Poland in December: tips for making the most of your winter in Poland

 Hide the candy in the shoe of the person you live with

-In Polish schools, on December 6, there is a custom of exchanging small gifts between students.
-Children decide in advance the amount for which they will buy a gift and draw a person from the class to be given a gift.
+In Polish schools, on December 6, there is a custom of exchanging small gifts between students – a secret Santa.
+Children decide in advance how much they will spend on a gift and draw a classmate to receive it.

 Prepare an extra place setting at your festive table

 One of the most outstanding Polish Christmas traditions is to prepare an extra seat at the table.
 One place more than the number of people gathered is placed on the festive table (including a plate and cutlery).
-According to tradition, an additional seat at the Christmas Eve table is intended for an unannounced and unexpected guest.
+According to tradition, an additional seat at the Christmas Eve table is reserved for an unexpected guest.
 The unannounced guest is symbolic – someone in need, poor, lost, lonely, or without family.
-This tradition reminds us and obliges us to think about others and those in need.
+This tradition reminds us to think of others, especially those in need.
 And to help others during the holidays, but not only.

 In this way, we can also express the memory of our loved ones who have passed away.
-The empty plate can also symbolize someone from family or friends with whom we cannot meet this year…
+The empty plate can also symbolize someone in our family or among our friends with whom we cannot meet this year…

 Find out more about Christmas traditions and celebrations in Poland.